learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 ## Data

-if we wanted to know the average age of registered voters in some elections, we could take a survey of registered voters and then use the average age of the respondents as a point estimate of the average age of the population as a whole.
+If we wanted to know the average age of registered voters in some elections, we could take a survey of registered voters and then use the average age of the respondents as a point estimate of the average age of the population as a whole.

-In previous lab we saw that sample mean is usually not exactly the same as the population mean.
+In a previous lab, we saw that the sample mean is usually not exactly the same as the population mean.
 This difference can be caused by many factors including poor survey design, biased sampling methods and the randomness inherent to drawing a sample from a population.
 Let's run a simulation to investigate point estimates by generating a population of random age data and then drawing a sample from it to estimate the mean:

 ```python